What makes “Rick And Morty” or “BoJack Horseman” so impeccably awesome?

 Since I needed to wait a year for the new season of “Bojack Horseman”, I started looking for an alternative.
 That’s how I stumbled upon “Rick And Morty”.

 Another sheer genius, another phenomenal animated series that moved me deeply.
 The way it mixed pure nonsense with crushing drama was the exact type of thing I was looking for.
 Smile, laugh, cry, repeat.
+All bathed in a gorgeous animation.

 Soon, “Rick And Morty” was also over.
 And a new, even bigger hole was created.
 A new weight to carry.
-A luggage consisting of BoJack and Rick, two broken characters that I found very close to the heart.
+A luggage consisting of BoJack and Rick, two broken characters that I found quite close to the heart.

 I have finished the first season of “Final Space” a few weeks ago.
 Me laying in my bed, headphones on.
 I couldn’t be too loud, so my reaction to the finale was a silent gasp at how good it was.
 How freakin’ deep it was.